-The most common tool for assessing the severity of a person’s Alzheimer’s disease, or related dementia, is the Mini-Mental State Exam (MMSE) also known as the Folstein Test or the Standardized Mini-Mental State Examination (SMMSE).
-While designed to be administered in a doctor’s office or clinical setting, the MMSE is a short and effective test that can also be taken in the home.
-Scoring the test is very straight-forward, and family members or loved ones can manage the administration and scoring process without special training.
+The most common tool for assessing the severity of a person’s Alzheimer’s disease, or related dementia, is the Mini-Mental State Exam also known as the Folstein Test or MMSE.
+While designed to be administered in a doctor’s office or clinical setting, the Mini-Mental State Exam is a short and effective test that can also be taken at home.
+Scoring the test is very straightforward, and family members or loved ones can manage the administration and scoring process without special training.
 However, one will want a medical professional to interpret the scoring and layer on other diagnostic approaches.
 What follows is everything you need to know about the exam.

-The MMSE is a 30-point test used to measure thinking ability (or “cognitive impairment”).
-If you (or your loved one) had reason to suspect that you may be developing Alzheimer’s disease or another dementia, the MMSE is a step toward making a diagnosis.
-The test is also used by researchers who study Alzheimer’s, in order to know a person’s level or stage of dementia.
+The Mini-Mental State Exam is a 30-point test used to measure your loved ones thinking ability, also known as their cognitive impairment.
+If you suspect that you or a loved one might be developing Alzheimer’s disease or another dementia, the Mini-Mental State Exam is a step toward making a diagnosis.
+The test is also used by researchers who study Alzheimer’s to know a patient’s stage of dementia.
 It is the most widely used test for assessing dementia.

-– attention and ability to solve problems (like spelling a simple word backwards)
+– The ability to solve problems.
+Examples like spelling a simple word backward are used.

 – What city, state, and country are we in?

 – Name three unrelated objects.

 – Repeat the following: “No ifs, ands, or buts.”

 – What is this called?
 The tester shows the subject a pencil or watch.